Does editorial integrity have a bright future?

 Which brings us back to the question posed at the outset of this article: Does editorial integrity have a bright future?
 How do you define the necessary qualities needed to qualify as an “integrity superstar?”

 (Editor’s note: For more ideas on the subject, see accompanying “reader-centric” article in this issue.
-Then submit your reactions to firstname.lastname@example.org.)
+Submit your reactions through our contact form.)